josephsl/wintenApps/readme.md

 ## Settings

-* Certain information such as Windows Update progress is now reported automatically.
-NVDA itself will handle majority of cases in 2017.3.
+* Certain information such as Windows Update progress is reported automatically.
 * Progress bar values and other information are no longer announced twice.
-* If it takes a while to search for settings, NVDA will announce "searching" and search result status such as if a setting cannot be found.
-This is now done from NVDA in 2017.3.
 * Settings groups are recognized when using object navigation to navigate between controls.
 * For some combo boxes, NVDA will no longer fail to recognize labels and/or announce value changes.
-Value change fix is included in NVDA 2017.3.
 * Audio Volume progress bar beeps are no longer heard in build 17035 and later.

 ## Skype